doocs/leetcode/solution/2100-2199/2118.Build the Equation/README_EN.md

 </pre>

 <p>&nbsp;</p>
-<p><strong>Follow up:</strong> What will be changed in your solution if the power is not a primary key and each power should be unique in the answer?</p>
+<p><strong>Follow up:</strong> What will be changed in your solution if the power is not a primary key but each power should be unique in the answer?</p>

 ## Solutions